jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 - **1–2 corresponding lights**

 Each light must include:
-- **2–3 looped cues** (designed as a repeating installation cycle)
+- **2–3 looped cue states** that function as a repeating installation cycle.
-- Cue logic that aligns conceptually with the 30-second sound loop
+- Include color, intensity, and transition per cue.

 ---